Jo Brand: Television

 On 14 January 2014, Brand presented an episode of The Great Sport Relief Bake Off on BBC Two, a charity version of The Great British Bake Off.
 In February 2015 she also presented an episode of The Great Comic Relief Bake Off.

 Brand is the presenter of The Great British Bake Off: An Extra Slice, which premiered on 8 August 2014.
 A second series aired from August 2015, third from August 2016 and a fourth from August 2017.

 In 2014, Brand co-wrote and starred as Rose in a comedy pilot for Sky Arts called Damned.
 The show was commissioned for a full series by Channel 4, airing in 2016; its second series aired in 2018.

 Since 2017, she has presented the Channel 5 series Jo Brand's Cats & Kittens.
 The show is available in the United States on Netflix as Kitten Rescuers.

 On 28 January 2019, the BBC television series Imagine, presented by Alan Yentob, documented Jo's life and career, with contributions from many of her comedy peers, in a programme titled Jo Brand: No Holds Barred.

 In 2019, Brand became a contestant on Taskmaster.

-Brand appeared in BBC's Antique Roadshow: Nursing Special (which aired on Sunday 26th February 2023) talking to Fiona Bruce about her time as a psychiatric nurse.
-Brand spoke about her experience working in emergency mental health clinics, as well lighter moments performing in hospital pantos.
+Brand appeared in BBC's Antique Roadshow: Nursing Special (which aired on Sunday 26 February 2023) talking to Fiona Bruce about her time as a psychiatric nurse.
+Brand spoke about her experience working in emergency mental health clinics, as well as lighter moments performing in hospital pantos.

 Personal life

-Brand married Bernie Bourke, a psychiatric nurse, in 1997 in Shropshire.
-They have two daughters, Maisie Bourke and Eliza Bourke; Maisie performs under the name "Maisi", and cofounded the "Loud LDN" collective of female and non-binary creatives, which counts among its members piri, Venbee and Caity Baser.
-Her husband and two daughters are all vegetarian, but Brand prefers to "pursue pork-pies in service stations when no-one is looking."
+Brand married Bernie Bourke, a psychiatric nurse, in December 1997 in Shropshire.
+They live in Dulwich, London, and have two daughters, Maisie Bourke and Eliza Bourke.
+Her husband and two daughters are vegetarian, but Brand prefers to "pursue pork-pies in service stations when no-one is looking".

 Brand delivered a guest lecture on the subject of psychiatric nursing for the University of Derby Psychology Society in 1997 in return for a donation to Derby Rape Crisis.
 Also in 1997, she opened at Lambeth Hospital in South London, the first major exhibition of the Adamson Collection since the death of Edward Adamson, the pioneer of Art Therapy, in 1996.

 In February 2009, Brand was among a group of British entertainers who wrote an open letter to The Times of London in support of the leaders of the Baháʼí Faith who were then on trial in Iran.